AdobeDocs/analytics.en/help/components/dimensions/days-since-last-purchase.md

 Adobe automatically populates this dimension based on the [`purchase`](/help/implement/vars/page-vars/events/event-purchase.md) event in your implementation.
 If you implement the `purchase` event on your site, this dimension always works.

-## Dimension values
+## Dimension items

-Dimension values include the number of days between a visitor's most recent purchase and the current hit.
-Each number of days is a separate dimension value, with "Same day" occurring where a visitor's most recent purchase and the current hit happened on the same day.
+Dimension items include the number of days between a visitor's most recent purchase and the current hit.
+Each number of days is a separate dimension item, with "Same day" occurring where a visitor's most recent purchase and the current hit happened on the same day.